• Skip to primary navigation

 For the Fish Balls:

-• In a medium bowl, add 2 cups of water, seaweed and soak until softened, about 10 minutes.
-Next remove the seaweed from the water, mince the seaweed and place back in the water.
-If using nori seaweed, mince, then set aside.
+• In a medium bowl, add 2 cups of water and soak the dried seaweed until softened, about 10 minutes.
+If using nori seaweed, mince it and set it aside.

-• In a large bowl, whisk flour, cornstarch, onion powder, black pepper, rock salt and brown sugar until well combined.
+• In a large bowl, whisk together the 2 cups of flour, ¼ cup cornstarch, ½ teaspoon onion powder, ½ teaspoon black pepper, 1 tablespoon rock salt, and 1½ tablespoons brown sugar until well combined.

-• Next, gradually add soaked minced seaweed water to the bowl and mix.
+• Gradually add the soaked minced seaweed water to the dry ingredients, mixing until smooth.

-• Heat a nonstick frying pan over medium heat and add coconut oil.
+• Heat a nonstick frying pan over medium heat and add 2 cups of coconut oil.

-• Using a bamboo skewer, thread 5-6 fish balls and serve with the sauce.
+• Thread 5-6 fish balls onto a bamboo skewer and serve with the sauce.

 For the Sauce:

-Appetizers, Side Dishes, Summer, Vegan Filipino Recipes, Vegetarian Filipino Recipes, Vegetarian Meat
+Appetizers, Side Dishes, Vegan Filipino Recipes, Vegetarian Filipino Recipes

 Reader Interactions